cookkkie/aiomeasures/README.rst

         pass

-The client will send metrics to server as possible.
+The client will send metrics to agent as possible.